g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 set interfaces ge-0/0/8 unit 300 family inet filter input classifier-c3
 ```
-The configuration is intuitive, when the packets have the BE DSCP value, it belongs to vpn forwarding-class.
-And in the second term, all the packets belongs to the vpn-priority forwarding-class.
+The configuration is intuitive: when packets have the BE DSCP value, they belong to the vpn forwarding class.
+The second term catches everything else, placing those packets into the vpn-priority forwarding class.

-With the actual configuration, the traffic of the customer will be treated in congestion or micro-bursts moments, having preference on the vpn-priority packets.
-But the CoS is not just this.
-We can split the traffic into the two LSPs between the PEs, accordingly the type of traffic and limit the traffic with policers also!
+With our current configuration, the customer's traffic will be properly treated during congestion or micro-bursts, giving preference to vpn-priority packets.
+But CoS doesn't stop there!
+We can also split the traffic across the two LSPs between our PEs according to the traffic type, and even limit the traffic using policers!

-Our goal here is, forward the traffic of normal VPN trough LSPs B, and the prioritary VPN traffic trough LSPs A. And limit this traffic into the reserved bandwitdh by the LSP, that is 60Mbps, but, to differentiate the things, and to learn something more, the excedent traffic of the vpn-priority will be discarted, and the normal VPN this traffic will have a high loss-priority.
+Our goal here is to forward normal VPN traffic through LSP B, and priority VPN traffic through LSP A. We also want to limit this traffic to the bandwidth reserved by the LSP (60Mbps).
+To make things interesting and learn a bit more, any excess vpn-priority traffic will be discarded, while excess normal vpn traffic will just be marked with a high loss priority.

 Starting with the LSP mapping:
 R3:
 ```
 set class-of-service forwarding-policy next-hop-map lsp-map forwarding-class vpn lsp-next-hop R3-R8-B